Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Proposed Method

-Some comparisons with the recent diffusion-based methods for action generation are in place.
-First of all, we use the diffusion policy in the multi-agent setting.
-Then, different from Diffuser \cite{janner2022planning}, our method generates actions independently among different timesteps, while Diffuser generates a sequence of actions as a trajectory in the episode using a combination of a diffusion model and a transformer architecture, so the actions are dependent among different timesteps.
-Compared to the DDPM-based diffusion policy \cite{wang2022diffusion}, we use the first-order DPM-Solver \cite{lu2022dpm} for action generation and the U-Net architecture \cite{ho2020denoising} of the score function for better and faster action sampling, while the DDPM-based diffusion policy \cite{wang2022diffusion} uses the multi-layer perceptron (MLP) to learn score functions.
-In contrast to SfBC \cite{chen2022offline}, we use the conservative Q-value for policy improvement to learn the score functions, while SfBC only uses the BC loss in the procedure.

-Below, we will demonstrate, with extensive experiments, that our DOM2 method achieves superior performance, significant generalization, and data efficiency compared to the state-of-the-art offline MARL algorithms.
+{Some comparisons with the recent diffusion-based methods for action generation are in place.
+First of all, we use the diffusion-based policy in the multi-agent setting.
+Then, different from Diffuser~\citep{janner2022planning}, our method generates actions independently among different timesteps, while Diffuser generates a sequence of actions as a trajectory in the episode using a combination of diffusion model and the transformer architecture, so the actions are dependent among different timesteps.
+Compared to the DDPM-based diffusion policy~\citep{wang2022diffusion}, we use the first-order DPM-Solver~\citep{lu2022dpm} and the multi-layer residual network as the noise network~\citep{chen2022offline} for better and faster action sampling, while the DDPM-based diffusion policy~\citep{wang2022diffusion} uses the multi-layer perceptron (MLP) to learn score functions.
+In contrast to SfBC~\citep{chen2022offline}, we use the conservative Q-value for policy improvement to learn the score functions, while SfBC only uses the BC loss in the procedure. {Moreover, different from DAC, which introduces a score-matching term involving differences between score functions and gradients of the Q-function, our approach integrates value guidance in diffusion-based policy optimization.} {Unlike MA-DIFF~\citep{zhu2023madiff} and DoF~\citep{lidof2025} that uses an attention-based diffusion model in centralized training and centralized or decentralized execution, our method is decentralized in both the training and execution procedure.} Below, we will demonstrate, with extensive experiments, that our DOM2 method achieves superior performance, significant generalization, and data efficiency compared to the state-of-the-art offline MARL algorithms.}